ppy/osu-wiki/wiki/Tournaments/TNMT/1/en.md

 ### Registration

-- The following conditions should be satisfied to register in the Tournaments.
+- Participants must met the following conditions in order for their registration to count.
   - Rank of osu!mania should **not above #4000**, and the highest historical rank is **lower than #3000**.
   - Have a good standing in osu!community and other tournaments in recent years.
-- List of participants will be submit to osu!
+- List of participants will be submitted to the osu!
 Tournament Team.
-Player who don't meet the requirements will be removed from list.
+Player who do not meet the requirements will be removed from the list.
 - Staff (except commentators) are not allowed to sign up.
 - After osu!
-Tournament Team's review, players met requirements will receive notification email.
+Tournament Team's review, players whom met requirements will receive notification via email.

 ### Overview

 All the mappools are in FreeMod.
-If player want to enable DT, NC or HT, the opponent must agree with it and inform the referee.
+If player wants to enable DT, NC or HT, both players must agree with the decision and inform the referee about the changes.
 All mappools except Qualifiers have a Tiebreaker.

 - Qualifiers: **32 leading players** descending order by total score will advance to Group Stage. **4 maps** in pool.
 - Group Stage: 32 or less players will be divide into groups and play in single round-robin.
 The best **2 players** of each group will advance to Round of 16. **9+1 maps** in pool, **BO7**.